 \subsection{Real-World Experiments}

-Real-world experiments are conducted on a Wheeltec R550 ROS mobile robot.
+Real-world experiments are conducted on two ROS mobile platforms: a Wheeltec R550 and a VSAI-SFM AGV.
+The R550 is equipped with an Orin Nano 4G as the onboard computing unit and an Intel RealSense D435i RGB-D camera for visual perception and depth sensing.
+The VSAI-SFM AGV is equipped with an ARMv8 CPU, a D435i depth camera, and an RPLIDAR A3M12 LiDAR for perception and sensing.
 The compute side is a desktop workstation equipped with an NVIDIA GeForce RTX 5060 Ti GPU and a 12th Gen Intel(R) Core(TM) i7-12700KF CPU, serving as the ROS master to run perception, semantic inference, and planning, while the robot side operates as a ROS slave for motion execution and state feedback.
 This master–slave deployment decouples high-load computation from onboard actuation, helping maintain both online planning throughput and control-loop stability.
-Mapping and localization are provided by FAST-LIO \cite{xu2022fast}, which supplies continuous pose estimation and odometry references for closed-loop planning.

 Fig. \ref{fig: realword}(a) shows that the robot starts from the initial position and that the early trajectory moves toward the high-likelihood region indicated by the prior information gain, providing global guidance.
 Fig. \ref{fig: realword}(b) shows that after the robot enters this region, the trajectory does not proceed to the outdated, incorrect prior-indicated location; instead, it is progressively adjusted as online semantic observations are updated, where the VLM-SM provides fine-grained guidance.
 The trajectory then further departs from the prior-biased location, turns toward the true target, and finally converges near the actual object position.
 This figure directly illustrates the full execution process from the prior-guided approach to online correction, confirming the effectiveness and robustness of the proposed method in real, temporally changing environments.